It’s easy to fall into the habit of over-consuming, especially after this month of nonstop sales.

 I’ve been on both sides.

-But the sky-high nude Louboutins I got for Mother’s Day one year only lasted three wears before I realized they were not for me.
+But the sky-high nude Louboutins I got for Mother’s Day one year only lasted three wears before I realized I could not walk in them and didn’t really want to be 6’3.

 What is a “Good” Cost Per Wear?